InfoPhilicWordPress3 easy ways to edit your .htaccess file for WordPress

 2. An FTP client such as Filezilla

-3. Yoast SEO plugin (note! use only for small, safe edits)
+3. Yoast SEO plugin (note!
+Use only for minor, safe edits)

 One mistake and your site will disappear

-Any single mistake in .htaccess file result in the web server return a blank page or error 500.
-So some precaution should be taken while updating .htaccess file.
+Any single mistake in the .htaccess file will result in the web server returning a blank page or error 500.
+So, some precautions should be taken while updating the .htaccess file.

 Always make a backup copy of the current .htaccess file.

-You can save the backup on your desktop so that if anything goes wrong, it will be easy to restore the backup file.
+You can save the backup on your desktop so that if anything goes wrong, you can easily restore the backup file.

-After a successful edit, do check your website in the different browser.
-Clear browser cookies and cache, this reduces the risk of picking up a cached page.
+After a successful edit, check your website in different browsers.
+Clear browser cookies and cache; this reduces the risk of picking up a cached page.

-Don’t use Yoast SEO for having significant changes in .htaccess because if you broke up with your site, you can’t restore the backup using Yoast SEO plugin.
+Don’t use Yoast SEO for significant changes in .htaccess because if you break up with your site, you can’t restore the backup using the Yoast SEO plugin.

 Edit .htaccess File Using cPanel File Manager

-Editing .htaccess file using cPanel file manager is the recommend method as it offers powerful direct editing of the .htaccess file, and is accessible whether the file contains an error or not.
+Editing a .htaccess file using the cPanel file manager is the recommended method as it offers powerful direct editing and is accessible whether the file contains an error or not.

-To edit .htaccess file using cPanel file manager follow the steps:
+To edit .htaccess file using the cPanel file manager, follow the steps:

 1. Log into the cPanel